-The following video shows you how to make corn silk tea from fresh corn silk.
+The following video shows you how to make corn silk tea from fresh corn silk for dog incontinence.
 Simple!

 Corn silk is widely seen as a relatively safe product to use for dogs and humans alike, but there are some possible side effects and precautions.
 For one, corn silk should NOT be used in large doses in pregnant dogs because it can stimulate the uterus and subsequently lead to miscarriage.

 Because of the potential effects on blood sugar in dogs, corn silk could also be problematic for dogs with diabetes.
-While its use in humans has been proven to have some positive effects, there are still reasons to be cautious when it comes to using corn silk in dogs.
+While its use in humans has been proven to have some positive effects, there are still reasons to be cautious when it comes to using corn silk for dog incontinence.
 There isn’t enough information regarding its use as part of a diabetes regimen.

 Another issue with corn silk has to do with the potential for decreasing potassium levels in the blood, which can lead to the appearances of rashes and itching.

-Corn silk is a relatively safe option for dogs and is primarily helpful when it comes to treating urinary tract issues.
+Corn silk for dogs is a relatively safe option and is primarily helpful when it comes to treating urinary tract and dog urine leak issues.
 Dogs with leaky bladders have experienced tremendous improvement with corn silk and its anti-inflammatory effects are certainly welcome.
 Other uses have shown encouraging but limited results, so some caution should be taken when using it.

 Still, corn silk makes for an interesting natural treatment for dogs both because of its tremendous upside and because of the unique way corn silk can be found in the first place.